Societe Generale hopes for resolution to IBOR, Libya investigations within weeks

-PARIS (Reuters) - Societe Generale SA (SOGN.PA) said on Monday that it had entered into a “more active” phase of discussions with U.S. authorities over their investigation into IBOR submissions and transactions made by the French bank involving Libyan counterparts.
+PARIS, March 19 (Reuters) - Societe Generale SA said on Monday that it had entered into a “more active” phase of discussions with U.S. authorities over their investigation into IBOR submissions and transactions made by the French bank involving Libyan counterparts.

 The bank said it hoped for a resolution to the two matters in the coming weeks.